Crisp, sweet, and spiced. These Snowball Cookies, flavored with coffee and cardamom, are lovely for dessert or to give as a gift.

-One thing that I love about my Simple Butter Cookies is how many ways there are to change them up.
+One thing that I love about my Simple Butter Cookies is all the ways there are to change them up.
 They can be frosted, sandwiched with fillings like Nutella, or they can hold flavors like dried fruit, bright extracts, and citrus zest.
-(Like in these Lime Butter Cookie Balls!)
+(Like in these Lime Cookies!)

-In this latest variation, Coffee Cardamom Snowball Cookies hold a delectable blend of cardamom and coffee!
-Rolled up in sugar, they're melty, sweet without being overly sweet, and have lovely hints of the spice and brew inside.
+This variation, Snowball Cookies with Coffee and Cardamom holds a delectable blend of cardamom and strong coffee.
+Rolled in powdered sugar, the snowballs are melty, sweet without being overly sweet, and have lovely hints of the spice and java inside.

-🔪 How to make Coffee Cardamom Snowball Cookies
+🔪 How to make Snowball Cookies with Coffee and Cardamom

 Mix together butter, sugar, and coffee, then add in the flour and spice to make a soft cookie dough.
 Chill it for 30 minutes.